trilbymedia/grav-skeleton-downloads-demo/README.md

     ```shell
     bin/grav install
     ```
-11. Finally you can install **Downloads Pro**, by running this command:
+11. Finally, you can install **Downloads Pro**, by running this command:

     ```shell
-    bin/gpm install downloads
+    bin/gpm install downloads-pro
     ```

 Your site should have everything it needs to replicate the **Downloads Pro** skeleton site.
 Please compare your local copy to the [Downloads Pro Demo Site](https://demo.getgrav.org/downloads-pro).